(All of the following information may also be found on pages 25-27 of your Participant Guide)

 Are scholarships available at Sea Base?
 Yes!
 Scholarships are available for those with demonstrated need. (link)

 Who can be awarded a Sea Base Scholarship?
 Scholarships are available to individuals or units with a demonstrated need.

 What is Sea Base’s Cancellation Policy?
 Please notify Sea Base immediately if your unit intends to cancel.
 Early notification may allow Sea Base to rebook your canceled adventure.
 If Sea Base rebooks the adventure, all fees except for the original $250 reservation fee will be returned to your unit.
 Sea Base will not refund any fees to your unit if the adventure is not rebooked.
 Sea Base does not refund crews for canceled flights or ground transportation.
 Sea Base strongly recommends trip insurance.

 How many adult leaders do I need to meet Youth Protection Standards for my crew?

-- Two adult leaders, over the age of 21, are required for all Scout activities.
+- Two adult leaders, ages 21 and over, are required for all Scout activities.

-- Two adult leaders, over the age of 21, male or female are required for all Scout activities which include all male youth.
+- Two adult leaders, ages 21 and over male or female are required for all Scout activities which include all male youth.

-- One adult female and one adult male OR two adult females, over the age of 21 are required for all Scout activities which include both male and female youth participants.
+- One adult female and one adult male OR two adult females, ages 21 and over are required for all Scout activities which include both male and female youth participants.

 - Scouts ages 18 – 20 are considered youth participants, however they must complete the required trainings that all other adult leaders must take.

 Must parents register with the BSA to participate at Sea Base?
 Yes.
-Without exception every adult leader participating in a Sea Base program must be registered with the BSA and complete Youth Protection Training, BSA Safe Swim, BSA Safety Afloat.
+Without exception every adult leader participating in a Sea Base program must be registered with the BSA and complete Youth Protection Training, BSA Safe Swim, BSA Safety Afloat, and Hazardous Weather Training.